Qwertzi01/NiceHashBot-X/README.md

 - Note: .NET Framework 4.8 or higher is required
 - You can also run multiple instances of NiceHashBotX - each in own folder with different API credentials.

-*NiceHashBotX v1.06-6 is closed source.
+*NiceHashBotX v1.06-6 (updated) is closed source.
 Based on the source of the official NiceHashBot.*